 Genius Group Ltd is a limited company incorporated on November 30, 2015 and domiciled in Singapore.
-The registered office and principal of business of Genius Group is 8 Amoy Street, #01-01, Singapore 049950.
+The registered office and principal place of business of Genius Group Ltd is 8 Amoy Street, #01-01, Singapore 049950.

-Genius Group Ltd operates through its subsidiaries, GeniusU Pte Ltd, which provides a full entrepreneur education system and management consultancy services, and Entrepreneurs Institute, which provides business development tools and management consultancy services to entrepreneurs.
+Genius Group Ltd operates through its subsidiaries, GeniusU Ltd, which provides a full entrepreneur education system business development tools and management consultancy services to entrepreneurs and Entrepreneur Resorts.

-Entrepreneur Resorts Limited and its subsidiaries (together, "Entrepreneur Resorts") were incorporated in Seychelles on May 9, 2017, and represent a group of resorts, retreats and co-working cafes for entrepreneurs.
-Through its subsidiary, Entrepreneur Resorts Pte Ltd, Entrepreneur Resorts owns resorts in Bali and South Africa which run entrepreneur retreats and workshops.
+Entrepreneur Resorts were incorporated in Seychelles on May 9, 2017, and represent a group of resorts, retreats and co-working cafes for entrepreneurs.
+Entrepreneur Resorts owns resorts in Bali and South Africa which run entrepreneur retreats and workshops.
 It also owns Genius Café, an entrepreneur beach club in Bali, and Genius Central Singapore Pte Ltd, an entrepreneur co-working hub in Singapore.

-As of the December 31, 2019, 2018 and 2017, Genius Group Ltd and Entrepreneur Resorts are held under the common control of a shared director (the "Director").
+As of the December 31, 2019, Genius Group Ltd and Entrepreneur Resorts were held under the common control of a shared director (the "Director").
+In July 2020, Genius Group Ltd acquired a majority interest in Entrepreneur Resorts to form a consolidated group.

-The accompanying combined consolidated financial statements of Genius Group Ltd and Entrepreneur Resorts (collectively, the "Pre-IPO Group"), after elimination of all intercompany accounts and transactions, present the historical combined consolidated statements of financial positions, operations and comprehensive loss, changes in stockholders' equity, and cash flows of the Pre-IPO Group.
-These combined consolidated financial statements have been derived from the accounting records of Genius Group Ltd and Enterpreneur Resorts, and should be read in conjunction with the accompany notes hereto.
+The accompanying consolidated financial statements of Genius Group Ltd and Entrepreneur Resorts, after elimination of all intercompany accounts and transactions, present the historical consolidated statements of financial positions, operations and comprehensive loss, changes in stockholders' equity, and cash flows of the Company.
+These consolidated financial statements have been derived from the accounting records of Genius Group Ltd and Entrepreneur Resorts and should be read in conjunction with the accompanying notes hereto.

-During January 2020, the World Health Organization declared the COVID 19 virus an international pandemic.
+In January 2020, the World Health Organization declared the COVID 19 virus an international pandemic.
 The virus spread throughout the world with unfavorable stock market condition during the beginning of March 2020.
-During the end of March 2020, multiple countries went into a national enforced shut down.
+During March 2020, multiple countries went into a national enforced shut down.
 These lock downs put significant strain on the world economy and on companies worldwide.
-The Pre-IPO Group is maintaining tight fiscal discipline and is emphasizing its digital business given these conditions.
+The Company has taken measures to control costs and is emphasizing its digital business given these conditions.